OCA/e-commerce/website_sale_wishlist_keep/readme/USAGE.md

 1. Go to the shop
 2. Add 1 product to the wishlist
 3. Go to the wishlist
-4. Open the web editor and in the *Customize* tab activate the option *Keep items on wishlist*
+4. Open the web editor and, in the *Style* tab, under *Wishlist Page*, activate the option *Keep items on wishlist*
 5. Now the option *Add product to my cart but keep it in my wishlist* will always be checked by default.